By Arwa Lodhi

 5. DO look for classics

-6. DON’T buy anything that was too trendy when it was first on the rack
+6. DON’T buy anything that was too trendy back in the day

 7. DO Venture beyond the big name labels

-Biba’s platform shoes are a British classic, and Ossie Clarke may not be designing today, but his groovy maxi dresses from the 70s always look Rolling Stone-girlfriend cool, for example.
+There will always be high demand for any big French or Italian label, from Alaia to Zanotti.
+So why not search for something less likely?
+American designer vintage is more plentiful – look for 90s Marc Jacobs or DKNY, for example.
+Back in the UK, Biba’s platform shoes are a British classic, and Ossie Clarke may not be designing today, but his groovy maxi dresses from the 70s always look Rolling Stone-girlfriend cool.

 8. But DON’T get hung up on searching for big brands

-Some are cut out when they are donated to vintage shops; others may not have a label you recognise, or even a label at all.
+Some labels are cut out (for PR purposes) when they are donated to vintage shops – you may not know it, but that sleek, unlabelled black jacket with the perfect cut could well be an Armani or McQueen.
+Other great pieces may not have a label you recognise, but who cares?
 Look for quality instead.

 12. DON’T forget about after care